 If you just want to walk to Lud’s church, this guide shows you how.
 There are options to make it a bigger walk.
-Whether by adding in some more woodland, or heading out further to The Roaches, which I will show you how to do on my guided route description further down.
+Whether by adding in some more woodland, or heading out further to an impressive rocky outcrop.
+I will show you how to do this on my guided route description further down.

 I walked it in the reverse direction though.
-So if you are undecided about wether you want to just walk Lud’s Church or if you want to do the full big walk to The Roaches, then start from here anyway, and you can decide when out there if you want to continue on.
+So if you are undecided about wether you want to just walk Lud’s Church or if you want to do the full big walk, then start from here anyway, and you can decide when out there, if you want to continue on.

 What is Lud’s Church?

-It’s an 18m deep moss covered chasm, in the depths of the Back Forest (not to be confused with the Black Forest).
+It’s an 18m deep moss covered chasm, in the depths of the Back Forest (not to be confused with the Black Forest), and was inspiration for the tale of Sir Gawain and the Green Knight.

 Moss covered is an understatement.
 It’s dripping in the green stuff, adding to the mystical vibe.

-Historically it was used as a secret place of worship for Lollards, who were persecuted for their beliefs.
+Historically it was used as a secret place of worship for Lollards, who were persecuted for their beliefs, in the early 15th Century.

 Interesting Fact: The name ‘Lud’s Church’ supposedly comes from a guy named Walter De Lud Auk, who was captured here during one of the worship meetings.

-Another story is that it was used as a hiding place for Robin Hood.
+Another story is that it was used as a hiding place for Robin Hood and Friar Tuck.
 If you are into Robin Hood, then if you head north to Northumberland National Park, you can visit Sycamore Gap.
 This spot was used as a filming location for Robin Hood the movie.

 What to expect on the walk to Lud’s church